June is from Kailua-Kona, Hawaii, but is currently residing in New York. She loves to cook naturally with plants from her garden.

-When I first created this page 7 years ago, I couldn't find a manufactured brand of dog food that qualified for the best dog food.
+When I first created this page a number of years ago, I couldn't find a manufactured brand of dog food that qualified for the best dog food.
 Since then many dog food companies have changed their formula ingredients due to public pressure.

 Read those labels and know what you are paying for.